EnerNOC/oadr2-vtn/xmpp-http-tests/readme.md

 ###	Create Programs

-- Access the Program tab
+- Access the *Program* tab
-- Click the green Create Program button in the upper right
+- Click the green *Create Program* button in the upper right
 - Input the value `test-program-one` for Program Name and `test-uri-one` for URI
 - Create a second program using `test-program-two` and `test-uri-two`

 ### Create Customers

-- Switch to the Customers tab
+- Switch to the *Customer*s tab
-- Click the green Create Customer button in the upper right
+- Click the green *Create Customer* button in the upper right
 - Select the Program from the drop down menu, in this case select `test-program-one`
-- Input the value `test-name-one` for Customer Name, `test-customer-one` for VEN ID and `test-client-uri-one` for the Client URI )
+- Input the value `test-name-one` for Customer Name, `test-customer-one` for VEN ID and `test-client-uri-one` for the Client URI
 - Repeat for `test-program-two`, `test-name-two`, `test-customer-two` and `test-client-uri-two`

 ### Create Events

-- Switch to the Events tab
+- Switch to the *Events* tab
 - Select the Program `test-program-one` from the drop down
 - Input the value `test-event-one` for the Event ID, Priority can be any numeric value greater than 1 (currently unused and do not include the ' in your input), and the start date/time